|

 Visit Manitoba Hydro website for more information on Wuskwatim Projects

-The June 7th & June 14th referendum vote requires a double majority to pass.
+The June 7th & June 14th referendum vote required a double majority to pass.
 A majority of eligible NCN Members (both on and off reserve) must vote and a majority (more than 50%) of those voting must vote to approve the PDA.
 A 'No' vote would mean Manitoba Hydro would not proceed with the project.
 If the referendum results in support for the PDA, the project still requires provincial and federal approvals.

 Wuskwatim PDA Lacks Financial Information

-The Project Development Agreement (PDA) for the Wuskwatim Generation Project between Manitoba Hydro and the Nisichawayasihk Cree Nation (NCN) does not include information required to complete an independent financial review of the agreement and an assessment of the potential implications for the Nisichawayasihk Cree Nation.
+The Project Development Agreement (PDA) for the Wuskwatim Generation Project between Manitoba Hydro and the Nisichawayasihk Cree Nation (NCN) does not include information required to complete an independent financial review of the agreement and an assessment of the financial implications for the Nisichawayasihk Cree Nation.

 In a letter dated June 9, 2006, the firm of Gardner Coombs Windsor Coombs Chartered Accountants indicates that they are "unable to complete a detailed financial review of this nature since the detailed financial assumptions are not included in the information contained on the [March 2006 Wuskwatim PDA] CD."
 The accountants also list the information that is needed yet not provided in the Wuskwatim PDA.